Apartment Courtesy Officer is a job title that is often misunderstood.

 - Apartment courtesy officer is an employee of the property owner or management company and often lives on-site in exchange for a rent reduction.

 - Apartment courtesy officers may wear a company logo shirt, hat, or jacket as a uniform.

 - Apartment courtesy officer that lives on-site will know the property and residents better.

 - Some apartment security courtesy officers are off-duty police officers.

 - Police officers have superior training, experience, and police powers to enforce laws.

 - Most courtesy officers carry a cell phone and can respond quickly if required to be on call.

-- Apartment courtesy officer can become very loyal for years due to housing discounts.
+- Apartment courtesy officers can become very loyal for years due to housing discounts.

-- Apartment courtesy officer can enforce policy and rules and not criminal laws.
+- Apartment courtesy officers can enforce policies and rules and not criminal laws.

-- Apartment courtesy officer can deliver notices and newsletters during their rounds.
+- Apartment courtesy officers can deliver notices and newsletters during their rounds.

 - Apartment courtesy officers can assist with resident lock-outs and secure common area amenities.

 An apartment courtesy officer employee can do anything a security guard can do and more.